 Daylight Savings Time was introduced in the US during World War I in an effort to cut energy consumption when fuel was scarce.
 The idea was that, during summer months, daylight hours would shift into the evening so people didn’t have to turn their lights on until later.

-After the war ended, it was abandoned then adopted again during World War II when fuel supplies were running low.
+After the war ended, it was abandoned and then adopted again during World War II when fuel supplies were running low.
 Some places kept it after the war, others didn’t until, finally, the US federal government mandated that all states had to implement daylight savings in 1966.

 Does Daylight Savings Time reduce energy consumption?